Problem Coins: A Definition

 The Bottom Line on Problem Coins

-The best way to avoid purchasing problem coins is working with a trusted and ethical coin dealer.
+The best way to avoid purchasing problem coins is by working with a trusted and ethical coin dealer.
 They will clearly inform you of the problem with the coin and why it is being offered as such a steep discount.
-The best strategy in assembling a collection of coins is to avoid problem coins at all cost.
+The best strategy in assembling a collection of coins is to avoid problem coins at all costs.
 Save your money until you can purchase that key date coin without a problem.
 Remember, if one of your objectives of coin collecting is for investment purposes, then stay away from coins with problems.
 Purchase an investment-grade coin in a lower grade rather than a problem coin in a higher grade.

 Unfortunately, most coin collectors have a budget they need to live within.
 If the only way you can fill that last hole in your collection without breaking your bank is to purchase a problem coin then take your time and search for a coin that has the least amount of problems.
 Keep in mind that when you go to sell it you will be selling a problem coin that will also be steeply discounted.